Duo flees after truck catches fire, crashes into cable barrier on I-75 - NewsBreak

 LEE COUNTY, Fla. — A pair of men are on the run Monday evening after their pickup truck caught fire and crashed into the cable barrier on I-75 near the 114 Mile Marker.

-According to the Florida Highway Patrol (FHP), at around 7:23 p.m., a truck was headed south on I-75 when it began to smoke and catch fire.
+According to the Florida Highway Patrol (FHP), at around 7:23 p.m., a truck was headed south on I-75 near the 114 Mile Marker when it began to smoke and catch fire.

 The truck then veered off the road, where it hit the cable barrier and burst into flames.